 Yes.
 This is a downside (at least to me).
 I do think a user might mistakenly believe the financial statements are GAAP.
 You will need to clearly disclose that FRF for SME was used.
 Also, your opinion or SSARS report will refer to FRF for SME (rather than GAAP).

 What are some key points of FRF for SME?

 - Investments will be at historical cost (market value used when held-for-sale)

-- Derivatives (think swaps) are not recognized on the balance sheet (only disclosed); no hedge accounting
+- Derivatives (e.g., swaps) are not recognized on the balance sheet

 - Goodwill amortized over the same period as that used for tax purposes or 15 years

-- Intangibles (all) will be amortized over their economic life
+- All intangibles are amortized over their economic life

 - Income taxes recognized using taxes payable method (what you owe at period-end) or the deferred income tax method (as GAAP requires)